 5. Foreman’s Transportation.
-The Department will pay for every hour the foreman’s truck is on the force account site or moving to or from the site.
+The Department will pay the Blue Book rate for every hour the foreman’s truck is on the force account site or moving to or from the site.
 This rate includes equipment cost, fuel and lubricants, overhead, profit, and mobile phone or two-way radios.

+6. Subcontract Work.
+For Work performed by an approved subcontractor, the Department will pay an amount to cover administrative costs pursuant to Table 109.05-2.
+No additional mark-up is allowed for work of a sub-subcontractor or trucking services employed by a subcontractor.